-The Society bases its remuneration policy on both corporate and individual performance and provides a competitive package to attract and retain quality individuals.
+provides a competitive package to attract and retain quality individuals.
 It complies fully with corporate governance practices and regulatory requirements.
 The Society ensures that the policy is consistent with its mission and values.
 NEDs do not receive any variable performance pay.

 Executive Directors are remunerated in both fixed and variable form, with the variable element limited to a maximum potential of 30% of the fixed element.
+The Remuneration & Engagement Committee can also award discretionary amounts for exceptional contribution.

 The Society has an employer sponsored defined contribution pension scheme and a closed defined benefit pension scheme (the "DB pension scheme").
 The DB pension scheme has been closed to future accrual and new members since January 2018.
 The DB pension scheme has its own Board of Trustees and actuarial advisers.
-None of the Society's executives are members of the DB pension scheme.
+None of the Society's Executives are members of the DB pension scheme.
 The Executives can participate in alternative personal pension arrangements as approved by the Committee.